Xilinx/vck190-base-trd/docs/README.md

 # Sphinx Template for GitHub based HTML documentation

+**02/09/2022** - Updated stylesheet to improve padding for definition lists, which improved the ToC and footer.
+To update your content, see [these instructions](./amd-theme-README.md).

+**12/07/2021** - Updated for merger with AMD.

 **05/25/2021** - Updated URL for Xilinx logo in theme layout files.

 **10/09/2020** - Minor bug fixes and enhancements.